learithe/epifish/README.md

 **Why?**
-A count matrix for a fishplot has a set of specific rules which an epidemiological dataset will not naturally fulfill:
+A count matrix for a fishplot has a set of specific rules which an epidemiological dataset will not naturally fulfil:

   - cluster counts can never go completely to zero, if cases reappear later
-  - if a cluster has a parent/child relationship, at every timepoint the parent must always have \>= the count of all it’s children.
+  - if a cluster has a parent/child relationship, at every timepoint the parent must always have \>= the count of all its children.
   - counts should be normalised to fit the fishplot y-axis

 This package exists to make it easy to convert a list of samples into a